axr167/interview-prep/technical-rounds/02-backtracking/Overview.md

 ## Paradigm:

-1. Same as recursion : Manually do the first step
+1. Do the first step
-2. Check if we have reached a valid result
-    - If yes, print/store result
-    - Else call recursive function for the remaining problem
+2. Perform recursion on the remaining subproblem
-3. **This is new**: Undo the changes made in step 1 after performing recursion
+3. Undo the first step and proceed

 ## When to use this: